You can apply Fees to Groups or individual merchants. The following sections provide instructions on how to set up a fee:

 Platform Service Fees

-This customization allows our partners to seamlessly implement a portfolio-wide or individual new account creation fee to collect from their clients. creating a custom platform service fee in Payrix Pro is an ideal way to automatically bill your clients for your services based on your user agreement with them.
+This customization enables you to implement a portfolio-wide or individual new account creation fee to collect from your merchants.
+Creating a custom platform service fee in Payrix Pro is an ideal way to automatically bill your merchants for your services based on your user agreement with them.

 Risk Decision Fees

-Risk Decision Fees allow you to charge fees to a Merchant when core platform risk services are used to evaluate when a risk decision is made for a boarding Merchant or when a processed Transaction has risk checks performed to ensure compliance.
+Risk decision fees enable you to charge fees to a merchant when core platform risk services are used to evaluate when a risk decision is made for a boarding merchant or when a processed transaction has risk checks performed to ensure compliance.

 Tip